QIICR/dcmqi/docs/user_guide/seg.md

 To perform the conversion to DICOM, the segmentation (image volume representing the labeling of the individual image voxels) needs to be accompanied by a JSON file that describes segmentation metadata (such as the one in [this example](https://github.com/QIICR/dcmqi/blob/master/doc/examples/seg-example.json)), and by the DICOM dataset corresponding to the source image data being segmented.
 The source DICOM dataset is used to populate metadata attributes that are inherited by the segmentation (i.e., _composite context_), such as information about patient and imaging study.

 Conversion from DICOM Segmentation to research formats produces one file per segment saving the labeled image raster in the research format, such as NRRD or NIfTI, and a metadata JSON file.

-Usage details for each of the converter follow.